robert-westenberger/knowledgebase/mathematics/calculus/derivatives.md

 It's the instantaneous rate of change of something.

 Algebra is useful for calculating the average speed of Usain Bolt during a 100 meter dash.
-We know it took him 9.58 seconds, and we can calculate his average speed by dividing distance by time.
+We know it took him 9.58 seconds, and we can calculate his average speed by dividing the change in distance  by the change in time.